alanxptm/alanxptm/README.md

         </p>
         <p>
-          In my leisure time, I surprisingly enjoy non-tech but social activities like playing board games, hangout with family | friends, and street photography.
+          In my leisure time, I surprisingly enjoy non-tech but social activities like playing board games, hangout with family and friends, and street photography.
 And chill out with some storytelling from books, movies, and videogames, as well.
         </p>
         <p>